mobify/workshop--adaptivejs-site-1x/README.md

     As you remember from the Overview of the Mobify bundle, the view file is where you select and transform content from the original page.

-Templates: Templates define the layout of your page on mobile.
-They use the content from the views.
 4. In the `context` section of the file, remove the `body` key.
 5. In context object of the view file, add the `title` key with the following code snippet: